aria-ml/dataeval/docs/source/reference/glossary.md

     - *Coverage and completeness* require that the embedding reflects the variation that matters operationally — scene content, target type, background, imaging conditions.
-Self-supervised models (DINO, SimCLR, CLIP) trained on large natural-image corpora are appropriate for general natural imagery but may fail to encode operationally relevant variation in specialized domains (sonar, synthetic aperture radar, infrared).
+Self-supervised models (DINO, SimCLR, CLIP) trained on large natural-image datasets are appropriate for general natural imagery but may fail to encode operationally relevant variation in specialized domains (sonar, synthetic aperture radar, infrared).